-Mojito has become so well known on so many menus round the world, it’s bound to have a staunch fan base.
+Mojito has become so well known on so many menus around the world, it’s bound to have a staunch fan base.
 This drink is rum-based, and it’s a long drink (or highball) that goes especially well with summer.
 Initially it was meant to be made with aguardiente (Spanish for ‘burning water’, is the ancestor of rum) but as alcohol production was refined and rum came about, it became a rum drink.

 This post may contain affiliate links.
 This post is meant for those of legal drinking age.